1 - AWS Deployment

 Troubleshooting

-Current configuration and service status can be monitored in the admin: https://search.yourdomain.com/admin.
+Current configuration and service status can be monitored in the admin: https://search.example.com/admin.

 With the appropriate Kubernetes context set, port forwarding to particular pods is a common case to query select APIs.
 For example, you may wish to query the Vespa document cluster directly.
 You’d do this by port forwarding the container node (with valid AWS profile set in context):